Gelek Rimpoche: Early life and education

+Exile

 In 1959, ten days after the Dalai Lama fled to India, Gelek Rimpoche led a large group of Tibetans from Tibet into exile in India.

 He then settled at a temporary camp with other lamas and monks in Buxa, India, where his education continued, although "there were no books, and classes had to be taught from memory only."
-He was one of the first students of the Young Lamas Home School and later gave up monastic life.
-He was named director of Tibet House in New Delhi, India in 1965.
-In the 1970s he served as head of Tibetan services and as a radio host at All India Radio.
-He preserved over 170 volumes of rare Tibetan manuscripts that would have otherwise been lost and conducted over 1000 interviews, compiling an oral history of the fall of Tibet to Communist China that are in the US Library of Congress's Tibetan Oral History Archive Project.
-In 1964 he was an exchange student at Cornell University.
+He was one of the first students of the Young Lamas Home School.

+Later, he relinquished monastic life.
+"Many other Rinpoches, including Kyabje Trijang Rinpoche and Kyabje Ling Rinpoche, told me, "Even though you didn't remain as a monk, it doesn't mean you've resigned as a rinpoche."
+They told me I still have to carry the banner of Buddhism.
+So that's how it is."
+He was named director of Tibet House in New Delhi, India, in 1965.
+In the 1970s, he served as head of Tibetan services and as a radio host at All India Radio.
+He preserved over 170 volumes of rare Tibetan manuscripts that would have otherwise been lost and conducted over 1000 interviews, compiling an oral history of the fall of Tibet to Communist China that is in the US Library of Congress' Tibetan Oral History Archive Project.
+In 1964, he was an exchange student at Cornell University.

+Life in the west

-Rimpoche moved to Ann Arbor, Michigan in 1987 to teach Buddhism.
-In 1988 he founded and was president of Jewel Heart, a nonprofit "spiritual, cultural, and humanitarian organization that translates the ancient wisdom of Tibetan Buddhism into contemporary life." in Ann Arbor, which has expanded to Bloomfield Hills, Michigan, Chicago, Cleveland, Nebraska, New York, Malaysia and The Netherlands.
-Beat-poet Allen Ginsberg was among the more prominent of Jewel Heart's members.
-Ginsberg met with Gelek Rinpoche through the modern composer Philip Glass in 1989.
+Rimpoche moved to Ann Arbor, Michigan, in 1987 to teach Buddhism at the request of two local women, Aura Glaser and Sandra Finkel, who met him on a trip to India during the mid-1980s.
+He first taught in Ann Arbor in 1985.
+He helped a Case Western Reserve professor write a book on Tibetan history for two years in Cleveland, then moved to Ann Arbor.
+In 1988, with Glaser and Finkel, he founded and was president of Jewel Heart, a nonprofit "spiritual, cultural, and humanitarian organization that translates the ancient wisdom of Tibetan Buddhism into contemporary life," in Ann Arbor, which has expanded to Bloomfield Hills, Michigan, Chicago, Cleveland, Nebraska, New York, Malaysia, and The Netherlands.
+The Dalai Lama visited Jewel Heart in Ann Arbor in 2008.

+Beat poet Allen Ginsberg was among the more prominent of Jewel Heart's members.
+Ginsberg met with Gelek Rinpoche through the modern composer Philip Glass in 1989, and they became great friends.
 Allen and Philip jointly staged benefits for the Jewel Heart organization.
-Professor Robert Thurman, Joe Liozzo, and Glenn Mullin are also Jewel Heart members and frequent lecturers.
+Professor Robert Thurman, Joe Liozzo, and Glenn Mullin, are also Jewel Heart members and frequent lecturers.
+Cyndi Lee also teaches at Jewel Heart.
+Lodi Gyari Rinpoche, Venerable Thubten Chodron, and Michael Imperioli were also students of Rimpoche's.
 He became an American citizen in July 1994.
-Demo Rinpoche, Rimpoche's nephew, has served as Jewel Heart’s Resident Spiritual Director since 2018.

 Gelek Rinpoche died on February 15, 2017, in Ann Arbor, Michigan, after undergoing surgery the previous month.

+Demo Rinpoche, Rimpoche's nephew, has served as Jewel Heart's Resident Spiritual Director, since 2018.